laravel-hyperf/laravel-hyperf.com/docs/docs/session.md

 });
 ```

-::: note
+::: tips
 There is little practical difference between using the session via an HTTP request instance versus using the global `session` helper.
+Both methods are [testable](/docs/testing) via the `assertSessionHas` method which is available in all of your test cases.
 :::

 #### Retrieving All Session Data